 - Healthy.
 Supporting the wider public sector and civil society as they lead the recovery in the healthand wellbeing of our communities, including the mental wellbeing of workers and business owners.
 Continuing to back our life sciences industry to become a global leader in complex medicines. - Sustainable.
-Demonstrating that Cheshire and Warrington is at the heart of the Green Industrial Revolution, we are ready to deliver the government's 10-Point Plan with clear proposals for decarbonising our economy and creating green jobs. - 3.
-Inclusive.
-Supporting skills and employment opportunities locally, channelling investment to provide opportunity and growth for all our communities, levelling up economic disparities, and boosting town centres and high streets. - 4.
-Fast-growing.
-Investing in our healthy, sustainable, and inclusive objectives is essential to delivering fast growth that benefits everyone in our area.
-At the same time, we also must get the foundations of the economy right for: skills and labour markets; innovation and ideas; business growth; and connectivity and infrastructure.
+Demonstrating that Cheshire and Warrington is at the heart of the Green Industrial Revolution, we are ready to deliver the government's 10-Point Plan with clear proposals for decarbonising\our economy and creating green jobs. - Inclusive.
+Supporting skills and employment opportunities locally, channelling investment to provide opportunity and growth for all our communities, levelling up economic disparities, and boosting town centres and high streets.